JodyWeijers/BadUSB-DigiSpark/README.md

-# BadUSB-DigiSpark-Powercat-reversed-shell
+# BadUSB-DigiSpark Keyboard

-Simple script for setting up a reversed shell to remote host, this will only work for the Digispark keyboard.
+Simple script for setting up a reversed shell or execute two powershell scripts see other repository's for more information.

 Only use this for learning purposes.